Elena Savina, Ph.D.

 - Developmental, cultural, and educational aspects of self-regulation in children

 - Socio-cultural psychology

 Ongoing Research Projects

-Development of socio-emotional learning curriculum for elementary school children “Play, Learn, & Enjoy” (in collaboration with C-I students Lyndsay Anmuth, Kelly Atwood, & Whitney Giesing).
+“Play, Learn, & Enjoy:” Self-regulation curriculum for elementary school children.
 This curriculum is designed in a thematic game-based format and links self-regulation skills with socio-emotional competencies.
 The neurocognitive perspective is used to identify discrete self-regulation skills; while the Vygotskian ideas about socio-cultural origin of self-regulation and the role of play in self-regulation are being used to design curriculum activities.
+View Description.

 Study of defense mechanisms in elementary school children using the projective Fairy Tale Test (in collaboration with Ul’ana Pashkova from Orel State University, Russia).
 This research project is aimed at the development of a coding manual to identify defense mechanisms in children responses to the FTT; to explore age differences in using defense mechanisms; and study personality variables associated with defense mechanisms.

 Savina E.A., Savenkova I.A., Esterle A.E., & Ovsyanikova E.A.
 (2017).
 The study of teachers' and parents' needs for psychological consultation from school psychologist.
 Psychological-Educational Studies, 9(4), 1–11.
 Doi: 10.17759/psyedu.2017090401.
 (In Russian.)